SmartBear/swaggerhub-cli/examples/integrations/README.md

 Integrations are created for an API using the `integration:create` command.
 The command takes a configuration file for the integration settings.
 Each integration has a different set of properties that can be configured.

-**Notes:**
+**Notes for SwaggerHub On-Premise customers:**
-* SwaggerHub On-Premise users need v.
-1.26 to use the `integration:create` command.
+* v.
+1.26 is required to use the `integration:create` command.
-* Amazon API Gateway Integration is not supported yet in SwaggerHub On-Premise.
+* The following integrations are not yet supported for CLI use: Amazon API Gateway, Amazon API Gateway Lambda, Apigee Edge, Azure API Management, IBM API Connect.

 # Integrations